Y8Games/y8-logo-pack/readme.md

-# Y8 Games Logo Pack
+# Y8, Y8.COM, and Y8 Games Logo Pack

-The files using RGB color mode and will look off if not open using RGB mode.
+The files use RGB color mode and will look off if using a different color mode.

-IMPORTANT!

 When using id.net and Y8 logos at the same time (menu screen, loading screen etc.), only use matching .png files to pair the logos.